 If you received your Paycheck Protection Program (PPP) loan from First Foundation Bank, here is what you need to know.

 The deferral period has been extended.
 Interest will accrue from the date of initial disbursement, however, payments will be deferred as described in this paragraph.
-If you apply for forgiveness, no payments are due on your Loan until the tenth (10th) day of the month following either (i) the date SBA remits the forgiven portion of the Loan to us or (ii) the date we notify you that loan forgiveness was denied.
-If you fail to apply for forgiveness, then no payments are due on your Loan until 10 months following the end of the Covered Period (as defined below).
+If you apply for loan forgiveness, no payments are due on your loan until the tenth (10th) day of the month following either (i) the date SBA remits the forgiven portion of the loan to us or (ii) the date we notify you that loan forgiveness was denied.
+If you fail to apply for loan forgiveness, then no payments are due on your loan until 10 months following the end of the Covered Period (as defined below).

 Loan Forgiveness/Covered Period

 The Covered Period has been extended.
-You may apply to us for forgiveness in the amount due on your Loan in an amount equal to eligible costs incurred by you during the twenty-four (24) week period beginning on the date of first disbursement of you Loan (“Covered Period”).
+You may apply to us for loan forgiveness in the amount due on your loan in an amount equal to eligible costs incurred by you during the twenty-four (24) week period beginning on the date of first disbursement of your loan (“Covered Period”).